Local workers - Method of travel to work - Agriculture, Forestry and Fishing

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers method of travel to work|

-In 2016, there were 7 people in the Agriculture, Forestry and Fishing who caught public transport to work (train, bus, tram or ferry) in Cardinia Shire, compared with 617 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 7 people in Agriculture, Forestry and Fishing who caught public transport to work (train, bus, tram or ferry) in Cairns, compared with 629 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the Agriculture, Forestry and Fishing in Cardinia Shire in 2016 compared to the Other Services workforce within Cardinia Shire shows that 0.6% used public transport, while 51.5% used a private vehicle, compared with 1.4% and 71.3% respectively in the Other Services workforce within Cardinia Shire.
+Analysis of the method of travel to work of the Agriculture, Forestry and Fishing workforce in Cairns in 2016 compared to the Queensland workforce within Cairns shows that 0.7% used public transport, while 59.4% used a private vehicle, compared with 1.7% and 52.7% respectively in Queensland.

-The major differences between the method of travel to work of the Agriculture, Forestry and Fishing workforce in Cardinia Shire and the Other Services workforce were:
+The major differences between the method of travel to work of the Agriculture, Forestry and Fishing workforce in Cairns and the Queensland workforce were:

-- A larger percentage of local workers who walked only (8.9% compared to 2.4%)
+- A larger percentage of local workers who travelled by car, as driver (49.8% compared to 42.9%)

-The largest changes in the method of travel of work of the Agriculture, Forestry and Fishing workforce in Cardinia Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Agriculture, Forestry and Fishing workforce in Cairns between 2011 and 2016 were:

 - Car, as driver (+226 local workers)

 - Did not go to work (+54 local workers)